 For investors who hold lower market cap altcoins and those who would rather yield farm or stake their cryptos, other platforms will be more useful.
 However, for the majority of investors, Celsius offers an easy, cost-efficient method for earning passive income on their assets.

-If you would like to sign up to Celsius Network and earn passive income on your cryptocurrencies, you can use my referral link to receive a Bitcoin Bonus valued at $30 USD.
+If you would like to sign up to Celsius Network and earn passive income on your cryptocurrencies, you can use my referral link to receive a Bitcoin Bonus valued at $50 USD.
+Just make sure you download the app from the App Store for Apple Users or the Google Play Store for Android Users, as this will automatically apply the code for you.

 Alternatively, you can download the app and once prompted for a referral code, you can enter the following code to be eligible for your bonus: